sunpy/sunpy/doc/source/guide/data_types/maps.rst

     plt.colorbar()
     plt.show()

-Let's address this by clipping the largest values.
-The following shows the result of this operation.
+Let's address this by clipping the largest values (in this case everything above 3 sigma).
+The following plot shows the result of this operation.

 .. plot::